navidmir/M202A_Project/README.md

 2) ZephyrOS-based computation tests

 Our goal is to characterize power performance of ZephyrOS based computational tasks on three different boards with different architectures.
 The boards are the Arduino Nano 33 BLE Sense (ARM M4), ESP32C3 (RISCV), and Raspberry Pi Pico (ARM M0+).
+To achieve this, we sought to create our own custom power monitoring board that can measure currents from 100’s of nA to 100’s of mA.

 Custom Power Measuring Platform